-A drama qualification can lead to career opportunities in teaching, law, publishing, politics, translation, science, occupational therapy, journalism.
+As well as acting and performing, a drama qualification can lead to career opportunities in teaching, law, publishing,politics, translation, science, occupational therapy, journalism.
+The design skills taught can help you access further qualifications leading to careers such as lighting technicians, wardrobe assistants, costume designers and scenery designers.